• Home

 Old Fashioned Soft Molasses Cookies

-You’ll love these chewy, spicy soft molasses cookies.
-They’re the best thing to bake in fall and winter!
+You'll love these chewy, spicy soft molasses cookies.
+They're one of our favorite recipes to bake in fall and winter!
+Easy to make molasses cookies are great for your holiday platters as well as year round snacking!

 Our family tradition is to bake Christmas cookies together, especially gingerbread, but my kids didn’t want to do that since it was summertime.